-- Proper footwear must be worn at all times and it should be appropriate and safe for each activity.
+- 1. Proper footwear must be worn at all times and it should be appropriate and safe for each activity.
 Sneakers are the only approved footwear for PE classes.
 Unsafe footwear, slippers, slip-on sandals and footwear intended for the beach (flip-flops of any type) are not permitted.
 Sandals must have a heel strap. - 2.
 Outerwear must be sufficient to conceal undergarments at all times.
 Clothing such as see-through or fishnet fabrics, halter tops, tube tops, low-cut tops, and bare midriffs are not permitted.
 All students' shirts, blouses, and dresses must cover the shoulder top. - 3.
 Undergarments revealed are not permitted. - 4.
-Pajamas are not to be worn in school except on designated spirit days. - 5.
 Clothing or jewelry that displays obscene or inappropriate words or pictures is not permitted.
-Chains or jewelry that could be used unsafely are not permitted. - 6.
+Chains or jewelry that could be used unsafely are not permitted. - 5.
+Clothing with images or wording that references alcohol, tobacco, or drugs is not permitted. - 6.
 Hats, bandanas, and hoods are not allowed to be worn inside the school building. - 7.
 Outdoor jackets and coats are not to be worn indoors except when entering or leaving the building.
 They are to be stored in the students' hall lockers during the school day. - 8.
 Clothing is to be worn as the design intended.
-(Waistbands of pants, shorts, skirts should be fastened at the waist.) - 9.
-Sunglasses, glazed and/or tinted glasses, except as prescribed by the student's doctor, are not permitted to be worn indoors.
+(Waistbands of pants, shorts, skirts should be fastened at the waist.)

+9. Sunglasses, glazed and/or tinted glasses, except as prescribed by the student's doctor, are not permitted to be worn indoors.